Assessing the Performance of Leja and Clenshaw-Curtis Collocation for Computational Electromagnetics with Random Input Data: Numerical Experiments

-The results of the sensitivity analysis are presented in Figure~\ref{fig:sterngerlach_sobol}.
-In the presented results, we omit all parameters with contributions below $1\%$, i.e. with Sobol indices smaller than 0.01.
-Moreover, we only present first-order Sobol indices.
-The sum of all first-order Sobol indices is equal to 0.997, therefore, sensitivities of higher order may be safely omitted.
 As can be observed, only 6 out of the initially considered 14 parameters seem to have a significant influence on the \gls{qoi}.
 In the light of this result, the input dimensionality of the parametrized model can be significantly reduced.
-The results also indicate that shape variations, given by the random weights $w_i$, $i=1,\dots,4$, play a much more important role than coordinate shifts, which should be considered in a further attempt to improve the magnet model.
-We also note that the presented sensitivity analysis results agree with the ones derived with an adaptive generalized polynomial chaos approach.
-Therefore, we have strong indications that the surrogate model has reliably substituted the original model in this study.
+The results also indicate that shape variations, given by the random weights $w_i$, $i=1,\dots,4$, play a much more important role than coordinate shifts, which should be taken into account in a further attempt to improve the magnet model.